danielkinguk/sarah/RISE/motivation.md

         * A call to arms for researchers in routing and addressing.
         * https://datatracker.ietf.org/doc/draft-iannone-routing-and-addressing-manifesto

-This ongoing work has encouraged the idea of forming a “Routing and Addressing in the Internet with Semantic Enhancements” (RAISE) Proposed Research Group within the IRTF to provide a forum for researchers and practitioners to explore new Internet routing technologies.
+This ongoing work has encouraged the idea of forming a “Routing in the Internet with Semantic Enhancements” (RISE) Proposed Research Group within the IRTF to provide a forum for researchers and practitioners to explore new Internet routing technologies.
 In particular, to work on challenges faced by routing systems in the Internet as pressure is placed on them by increasing demands from applications for predictable, differentiated, quality-enhanced connectivity, and service functions.

 A draft charter for this Proposed RG is presented in a separate document.
 In summary, RAISE would aim to:
 * Bring significant relevant research and outcomes to the IRTF for broader dissemination.
 * Identify existing and future challenges to the Internet routing systems.
-* Determine what the basis would be for deciding whether semantic routing and semantic addressing is viable.
+* Determine what the basis would be for deciding whether semantic routing and the associated semantic enhancements are viable.
 * Encourage research and debate into semantic routing systems and architectures both within the IRTF and via outreach to other conferences.

 More specifically, the work of the Proposed RG would be delivered by the research questions derived from draft-king-irtf-challenges-in-routing and set out in the draft charter.